xor-gate/xor-gate.org/content/_index.md

 Welcome to my personal blog!

-This blog contains notes about experiments I did and interests I have.
+This blog contains personal notes, interests and experiments.

-All opinions on this site are my own and not from my employers.
-You may do whatever you like with the contents of this site as everything is released in the [Public Domain](https://en.wikipedia.org/wiki/Public_domain).
+All opinions and ideas on this site are my own, or cited when otherwise.
+All content is released in the [Public Domain](https://en.wikipedia.org/wiki/Public_domain).